Active Aging Lifestyle

 Masato Kawabata

-Dr. Masato Kawabata is currently a Faculty member of Exercise and Sport Psychology at Physical Education and Sports Science (PESS), National Institute of Education.
+Dr. Masato Kawabata is currently a Professor of Sport and Exercise Psychology at Rikkyo University.

 Annabel Chen